digital-detox/kontent-migration-cli/README.md

 ### Migration spaces

-For each Kentico space you should create a different migrations folder.
+For each Kontent space you should create a different migrations folder.
 You can set which migrations folder you will be using with the `MIGRATION_FOLDER` environment variable.

 ### Commands